Am8xin/snappbox/README.md

 Hi!
+I am Mohammadamin Mahmoudi and this is a README file for the snappbox challenge and the documentatoin is in another .pdf file in the same folder ,So Let's Go :)

-This is my answer to snappbox challenge which is a fare calculator the for multiple deliveries implemented in Golang.
+This is my answer to snappbox challenge which is a fare calculator the for multiple deliveries implemented in Golang using concurrency features of the Golang.

 My code have 3 folders(packages) for being clean and structural and a main.go file which acts as the main flow of the program.
 By the way It has 4 obvious parts included :